vfarcic/devops24/manuscript/08-jenkins-cd.md

 jenkins-0.16.6.tgz
 ```

-Now that the requirements are downloaded and saved to the `charts` directory, we can proceed and install our full production environment.
+Now that the dependencies are downloaded and saved to the `charts` directory, we can proceed and install our full production environment.
 It consists of only two applications.
 We'll increase that number soon and I expect that you'll add other applications you need to your "real" environment if you choose to use this approach.

 W> ## A note to minishift users
 W>